-Committee met with the Company's Chairman in October to review Management's preliminary recommendations with respect to Discretionary Options to be granted effective January 1, 2005.
-The Compensation Committee met again with the Chairman in December to review final recommendations to the Board of Directors in the context of the overall compensation plan for executives.
-Based on this review, the Committee recommended that options covering an aggregate of 142,050 shares of Class A Common Stock be granted by the Board, effective as of January 1, 2005.
-Of this number, options covering 48,500 shares of Class A Common Stock were granted to the named executive officers of the Company, constituting 34% of the total options granted.
-All options granted to the named executive officers were contingent options, whereby the actual number of shares as to which the option shall become exercisable in any year is dependent upon the Company's performance as measured against a benchmark determined by the Company's Board of Directors.
-The options shall lapse as to any shares that do not become vested in a particular year.
+Management's preliminary recommendations with respect to Discretionary Options and Restricted Stock Awards to be granted effective January 1, 2006.
+The Compensation Committee met again with the Chairman in December to review final recommendations to be made to the Board of Directors in the context of the overall compensation plan for executives.
+Based on this review, the Committee recommended that the EEIP be amended to include Restricted Stock Awards for key employees.
+Upon the recommendation of the Compensation Committee, the Board granted Discretionary Options covering an aggregate of 79,000 shares of Class A Common Stock, effective as of January 1, 2006.
+Of this number, options covering 41,500 shares of Class A Common Stock were granted to the named executive officers of the Company, constituting 53% of the total options granted.
+All options granted to the named executive officers were contingent options, whereby the actual number of shares as to which the option shall become exercisable in any year, if any, is dependent upon the Company's performance as measured against a benchmark determined by the Company's Board of Directors.
+In addition, upon the recommendation of the Compensation Committee, the Board of Directors awarded a total of 32,079 shares of Restricted Stock under the amended EEIP to senior managers and key employees, effective as of January 1, 2006.